DamienLegros/DamienLegros/index.md

-## Hello there, welcome to @DamienLegros profile!
+# Hello there, welcome to @DamienLegros profile!

-> You can download my [Curriculum Vitae](https://github.com/DamienLegros/DamienLegros/files/11131599/CV.pdf) here! :smile:
+> You can download my [Curriculum Vitae](https://github.com/user-attachments/files/17164160/CV_Damien_Legros.pdf) here! :smile:

-I am finishing my [Artificial Intelligence master's](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-androide) and my [Computational Biology master's](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-bim) and I am looking for work starting in September 2023.

-In the future, I would like to work in research, more precisely on subjects where I can apply artifical intelligence and graph theory to bioinformatics problems.
+I'm working as a Data Scientist for UCB.
+I'm leveraging machine learning algorithms and data pipelines to drive extraction, analysis, modeling, and automation in cell culture projects.
+My work focuses on optimizing drug compound processes, ultimately contributing to the development of more effective treatments.

+I'm passionate about utilizing my expertise in data science to extract valuable information from complex medical and biological data.
+I thrive on projects that bridge the gap between data science and the life sciences.

+## My Experience :briefcase:

+* ### Current Position (From Sept 2023) :office: **Bioprocess Data Scientist, [UCB](https://www.ucb.com/)** - Brussels, Belgium
+    - Leveraging ML algorithms and pipelines for analysis, modeling and automation in cell culture projects to optimize drug compounds processes

+* **Bioinformatics internship (6 months) : [Somatic Evolution](https://www.dkfz.de/en/somatische-evolution-frueherkennung/index.php), DKFZ** - Heidelberg, Germany
+    - *“Data analysis of mice tissues on aging using machine learning algorithms”*

+* **Master’s thesis (6 months) : [LCQB](http://www.lcqb.upmc.fr/)** - Paris, France
+    - *“Learning the disorder of proteins using deep learning approach”*

-### Seminars & Schools :microphone:
+## Seminars & Schools :microphone:

 * **i-Bio Summer School 2022 : [Artificial Intelligence for biologists](http://ibio.sorbonne-universite.fr/seminars-summer-schools/)** - Banyuls-sur-Mer, France
     - As a participant

 * **Meet-EU 2021 [Symposium](http://ibio.sorbonne-universite.fr/seminars-summer-schools/)** - Online
     - Part of a student group on prediction of compartments

-### My studies :pencil2:
+## My Studies :pencil2:

 * **Double Master's in [Artificial Intelligence](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-androide) and [Computational Biology](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-bim)** - Sorbonne Université in Paris
     - Include 2 master's thesis for each field (6 months internships).

 * **Double Bachelor's in [Computer Science and Applied Mathematics](https://math-info.u-paris.fr/parcours-de-licence-bi-diplomant/informatique-mathematiques/)** - Université Paris Cité in Paris
     - ERASMUS mobility year in Trinity College Dublin in Dublin, Ireland
     - Modelling and Simulation

 * **Scientific Baccalaureate** - Jules Ferry High School in Paris
     - Mathematics and Biology option

-### My projects :paperclip:
+## My Projects :paperclip:

-Todo!
+Working on it atm!

-### Contact me! :mailbox:
+## Contact Me! :mailbox:

-If you are interested by my profile or if you have some questions on my projects, do not hesitate to contact me by email **damien.legros at etu.sorbonne-universite .fr**! :grin:
+If you are interested by my profile or if you have some questions on my projects, do not hesitate to contact me on [Twitter](https://x.com/LegrosDami32276)! :grin: